-- For students who are studying a language as part of a full subject load, the day school will be invoiced. - For students who are studying a language in addition to a full subject load, the parent/ caregiver will be invoiced.
+- For local students who are studying a language as part of a full subject load, the day school will be invoiced. - For local students who are studying a language in addition to a full subject load, the parent/carer will be invoiced.